spring-projects-2024/wiki-savvy-rag/README.md

 The index we chose is PQ128 because it was a good compromise between accuracy, speed and size on memory.

 ### Finetuning the LLM

+*Talk also about how to reproduce (there is a link to this section)*

 ### Benchmark on MMLU